 Involving You in the Process

 Another benefit of digital photography is that it allows you to see exactly what your dentist sees.
-In the past, you had to take your dentist's word that there was decay in the tooth.
-Now Dr. Greenhalgh can call the images of your teeth up on a computer screen right next to your chair, letting you see exactly what he sees.
+Dr. Greenhalgh can call the images of your teeth up on a computer screen right next to your chair, letting you see exactly what he sees.
 He will explain to you what problems exist, what your treatment options are, and the benefits of each option.

 One of the most common questions we hear from patients is, "How will my smile look after the procedure?"
 Everyone wants to get a sense of what they’ll look like after undergoing their desired cosmetic dentistry treatment.
 After all, it's natural to want to know that such a significant investment of time and effort will be rewarded with a beautiful result.

-Using innovative Smile-Vision technology, Dr. Greenhalgh can give you a glimpse into the future by providing you with a digital representation of your new smile.
-The Smile-Vision system is relatively simple:
+Dr. Greenhalgh can give you a glimpse into the future by providing you with a digital representation of your new smile.

 - First, Dr. Greenhalgh will take digital photographs of your smile in its current state

-- Then, we will digitally upload your photographs to the Smile-Vision Cosmetic Imaging Laboratory
+- Then, we will digitally upload your photographs for Smile Design

-- Within two days, Smile-Vision will return a series of "after" photos that provide a detailed, fully realized glimpse of what you will look like after you undergo your cosmetic procedure
+- Finally, we will have a series of "after" photos that provide a detailed, fully realized glimpse of what you will look like after you undergo your cosmetic procedure

 Nothing in the photo will change except your teeth.
 This allows you to get a sense of how your new smile will work with your facial appearance.

-There are several reasons why Dr. Greenhalgh uses the Smile-Vision system with cosmetic dentistry patients:
+There are several reasons why Dr. Greenhalgh uses the this procedure with cosmetic dentistry patients:

 - It helps establish realistic expectations for the outcome of your procedure